uchicago-library/ipseity/README.md

 * WHOGOESTHERE_AUTHORIZATION_MONGO_DB (whogoesthere): The mongo db name to use to store credentials
 * WHOGOESTHERE_EXP_DELTA (86400): A length of time for tokens to remain valid, in seconds
 * WHOGOESTHERE_VERBOSITY (WARN): The verbosity of the logs
+## Strictly for the utils
+* WHOGOESTHERE_URL: A remote URL to retrieve a public key from, which will be employed by the decorators in order to validate tokens on incoming requests if a public key isn't provided

 # Author
 Brian Balsamo <brian@brianbalsamo.com>